404Setup/KryptonFNP/Benchmark.md

 # Benchmark

+> If you're worried about the poor performance of some parts of NativeLib,
+> starting with 0.2.22, you can enable blending compression mode in the configuration file.
+>
+> Due to its complexity, I haven't yet written a similar benchmark code for it,
+> so I can't tell if it works.

 The Benchmark results are not necessarily accurate, and the final results are determined based on different JVM distributions, startup parameters, and random factors.